Growing up, I had a band teacher, Mr. Sampson, who used to say (when I wasn’t listening):

 Hum sits on top of your CMS, Journal sites, AMS, LMS, etc. It listens to them and unifies data about an individual’s relationship with your association.
 Clicks on the websites, items they buy, tests they take, even calls to member support can be gathered and viewed on a single page.

 But Hum takes it a step further.
 Because you’re not only interested in how a person behaves in isolation.
 You also want to understand how segments of people behave.
 Using commonalities that Hum gathers by listening to your audience, we are able see important trends and opportunities.

-An Example: AIP in Action
+An Example: Association CDP in Action

 Let’s take a look at a simple example of two segments built from AMS and Event Data

 - Member Attendees: Members who have attended a virtual event